The Investment Treaty Arbitration Review: The Comprehensive and Progressive Agreement for Trans-Pacific Partnership

 It would therefore not be surprising if the CPTPP Investment Chapter became an inspiration for other states seeking to modernise their investment agreements, in Asia and beyond.

-1 Lars Markert is a foreign law partner and Shimpei Ishido is a senior associate at Nishimura & Asahi.
-The authors gratefully acknowledge the assistance of their colleagues, Masaki Kawasaki, associate, and Michael Martinez, foreign associate, in preparing this chapter.
+1 Lars Markert is a partner and Shimpei Ishido is a counsel at Nishimura & Asahi.
+The authors gratefully acknowledge the assistance of their colleagues, Masaki Kawasaki and Michael Martinez, associates, in preparing this chapter.

 3 Office of the United States Trade Representative, 'Trans-Pacific Partnership Ministers' Statement', 4 February 2016, https://ustr.gov/about-us/policy-offices/press-office/press-releases/2016/February/TPP-Ministers-Statement.